· 26 April 2019 ·

 [Was Martin Droeshout a lousy engraver?]

-Here is the portrait on the title page of the 1623 First Folio.
-I dislike giving Willy this much face-space, but in this context it’s unavoidable.
+Here’s a better image of the engraving.
+I dislike giving Willy this much space (that cetaceous forehead), but in this context it’s unavoidable.

 I have written previously about Ben Jonson’s little poem which faces the engraving.

-If it seems to you that Sly Boots Ben is telling us more than just what the words say, you aren’t the first to so intuit.
+If it seems that Sly Boots Ben is telling you more than just what the words say, you aren’t the first to so intuit.
 Jonson’s ambiguous praise for Droeshout’s dubious cartoon is the point.
-See the post for Ben’s unequivocal do-over: To the Reader.
+See my post for Ben’s less inscrutable do-over: To the Reader.
 Try Again.

 And then there are these.

 · Mountjoy Blount, 1st Earl of Newport ·